-The center of our exploring is the village of Marcellus, MI, population 1,200, a half-hour north of Elkhart, and a town that proudly boasts 36 lakes within a six-mile radius.
+The center of our exploration was the village of Marcellus, MI, population 1,200, a half-hour north of Elkhart, and a town that proudly boasts 36 lakes within a six-mile radius.

 We visited Fish Lake, Bair Lake, Corey Lake, Gravel Lake, and several more Michiana lakes before seeing a sign off the Marcellus Highway for the Goff Lake RV Campground.
 The campground has no website, just a phone number (269-646-1211).
 It's located a mile down a dirt road bordered by farmer's fields.